Star Wars: Young Jedi Adventures: Release

 Star Wars: Young Jedi Adventures premiered on the streaming service Disney+ and the television network Disney Jr. on May 4, 2023, Star Wars Day.
 The first two episodes premiered at Star Wars Celebration Europe on April 8, 2023.
 Three animated shorts introducing the characters of the series premiered on the Disney Jr. YouTube channel on March 27, 2023, with an additional three releasing by April 24, before all six were released on Disney+ on April 26.

 Six more episodes were released on Disney+ and Disney Jr. on August 2, 2023; further episodes were released on November 8, with the final six episodes being released on February 14, 2024.
 The first season consisted of 25 episodes.

 An additional set of shorts were released on August 2, 2024, while the second season premiered with its first half on August 14.

 On January 31, 2025, Lucasfilm confirmed that the second half of the second season would be released on March 19.
 In addition, further Fun with Nubs digital shorts were released, commencing February 1.

 On April 18, 2025, during the Star Wars Celebration Japan, it was announced that the series had been renewed for a third season.
-The seven episodes of the third season are set to be released in their entirety on Disney+ and Disney Jr. on December 8, 2025.
+The seven episodes of the third season were released in their entirety on Disney+ and Disney Jr. on December 8, 2025.
+The third season served as the series' final season.

 Reception

 Viewership

-According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, Star Wars: Young Jedi Adventures ranked as the fifth most in-demand series on Disney+ during the week of January 16-22, 2023.
+According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, Star Wars: Young Jedi Adventures ranked as the fifth most in-demand series on Disney+ during the week of January 16–22, 2023.
 It ranked second among the most in-demand breakout shows, achieving 23.1 times the average series demand during the week of April 29-May 5, 2023.
 This represented a 69% increase in demand from an earlier period.